MOST RECENT

 Drivers Ed Classes

-You must attend a drivers education course that is approved by the Ohio Bureau of Education or by the Bureau of Motor Vehicles.
-You can usually find such courses in your local high school.
-If the drivers ed course is not provided by your high school you can take any approved drivers education course with a private driving school.
-You will be issued with a certificate of completion once you are done with a driver’s education.
+Since the question "do I have to take an Ohio drivers ed class if I am 18 years old" pops up so frequently, let us put your mind at ease right away - you must attend a drivers education course that is approved by the Ohio Bureau of Education or by the Bureau of Motor Vehicles only if you are youger than 18.
+Everyone else can do the course for their own benefit, since it is a great way to prepare for the Ohio permit test, but the state does not force you to do so.
+You can usually find such courses at your local high school.
+If the drivers ed course is not provided by your high school you can take any approved Ohio drivers education course with a private driving school.
+You will be issued with a certificate of completion once you are done with your driver’s education.

 Ohio Drivers Ed Curriculum

-In the state of Ohio any approved drivers education course consists of two parts: 24 hours of the classroom instruction and 8 hours of the behind the wheel training.
-The theory part of the driver’s ed course will be focused on the following components:
+In the state of Ohio, any approved drivers education course consists of two parts: 24 hours of the classroom instruction and 8 hours of the behind the wheel training.
+The theory part of the Ohio driver’s ed course will be focused on the following components:

 • alcohol safety and drug abuse awareness